 Fees 55-minute session costs $190.
 90-minute session costs $290.
-I do occasionally offer a slightly discounted rate for college students, inquire if there is a need.
+We do sometimes offer a slightly discounted rate for college students, inquire if there is a need.
 Those interested in doing premarital counseling (often using Prepare-Enrich format, but not required) have the option of coming in as individual sessions or purchasing a package of 4, 6 or 8 sessions.
 Please inquire if you are interested in this service.
-I occasionally have a few slots open for a sliding scale fee, depending on an individual income, however these are not always available.
+There are always a few slots open for a sliding scale fee, depending on individual income.
+However these slots are limited and, when full, would be unavailable.
 Intern Fees 55-minute session costs $88.
 90-minute session costs $123.
-Associate Fees 55-minute session costs $140.
+Associate Fees 55-minute session costs $150.
 90-minute session costs $210.
 I do occasionally offer a slightly discounted rate for college students, inquire if there is a need.
 Those interested in doing premarital counseling (often using Prepare-Enrich format, but not required) have the option of coming in as individual sessions or purchasing a package of 4, 6 or 8 sessions.
 Please inquire if you are interested in this service.
-Insurance At this time, I do not accept insurance.
+Insurance At this time, we do not directly accept insurance.
 Certain insurance companies may reimburse the client a percentage of the session cost for an out-of-network provider.
 This is something that is the responsibility of the client to research.
-Often, the client sends a copy of the paid in full invoice to their own insurance company for reimbursement.
-Please let me know if you have questions about this process.
-While i can't answer specific questions, I can go over the general process and go over some questions that can be helpful to ask your insurance.
+Often, the client sends a copy of the paid-in-full invoice to their own insurance company for reimbursement.
+Please let us know if you have questions about this process.
+While we can't answer specific questions, we may be able to go over the general process and review some questions that might be helpful to ask your insurance.
 Asking your insurance provider about your annual deductible, your out of network reimbursement rates and what your payout difference is if you see an in-network vs out-of-network providers are all helpful questions to ask your insurance provider.
 The answers to these questions varies person to person and has a wide range between each insurance company and each client coverage plan.
 Payment We are currently taking payment in the form of Venmo, Zelle, credit cards (HSA, Visa, Master), check or cash.
 You have the option of making a payment at the start of the session or the end of the session.
+It is auto billed through the Electronic Health Portal (EHA) called Sessions Health.
 While we recommend payment at the beginning of our time, as that can be a helpful time saver, it is at the client’s discretion what point they pay during the session.

 |